BasementKrew/revelation.io/_posts/2015-03-12-golang-debug.markdown

                  U dyld_stub_binder
 ```

 My C++ app was compiled with clang, so your output could vary depending on your compiler.
 The main take away is the first two lines.
 Notice how there is a `__Z7printerPKc` which maps to our free `printer` function and second is `__ZN6Logger7printerEPKc` which maps to our printer function inside the Logger class.
-Pretty neat.
-What if we run nm against our Go program from above?
+Pretty neat, but what if we run `nm` against our Go program from above?

 ```
 000000000010576c s $f32.00000000